falconflightX/Statistical_Analysis/README.md

-# Statistical_Analysis of test and plant data
+### Statistical_Analysis of test and plant data

+We do simple T-tests and other tests to quantify replication of manufacturing data at labscale.